griquelme/tidyms/docs/quickstart.rst

 ---------------------------

-The functionality to work with metabolomics data in a data matrix form is provided through the :py:class:`ms_feature_validation.DataContainer` object.
+The functionality to work with metabolomics data in a data matrix form is provided through the :py:class:`tidyms.DataContainer` object.
 The DataContainer object organizes the data matrix, feature metadata and sample metadata in three different DataFrames and manages several common tasks such as computing metrics, normalization, plotting features and